 It’s no secret that physical activity is an important aspect of a healthy lifestyle.
 Physical activity can provide significant benefits for children in all developmental stages of life.
 This includes children who have a tendency to be less physically active and are at higher risk for complications associated with inactivity.

-Interaction and involvement with other children will help to give them a sense of accomplishment and teamwork while working on communication skills.
+Interaction and involvement with other children will help to give them a sense of accomplishment and teamwork.
+While working on communication skills.
 A great example of this is participation in structured sport.
-Structured sports provide a learning tool that can help children practice self-regulation and decision making skills.
+Structured sports provide a learning tool that can help children practice self-regulation and decision-making skills.